Howie Mandel: Film and television

 In 1992, his self-titled comedy show Howie was aired weekly with multiple guest stars including Gilbert Gottfried, Little Richard, and Lita Ford as the in-house band guitarist.
 His character, Bobby, made a regular appearance on the show.
 In 1994, Mandel voiced the lead character, Little Howie, of the video game Tuneland.
 He starred in the sketch comedy series Howie Mandel's Sunny Skies in 1995 on Showtime.
 Mandel appeared in the 1995 Clint Black music video "Summer's Comin'".
-He played the lead role of the professor in the short-lived TV series The Amazing Live Sea Monkeys, and he guest-starred on a 1996 episode of the ABC TV series Lois & Clark: The New Adventures of Superman as DC Comics supervillain Mister Mxyzptlk.
+He played the lead role of the professor in the short-lived TV series The Amazing Live Sea Monkeys, and he guest-starred on a 1996 episode of the ABC TV series Lois & Clark: The New Adventures of Superman as the supervillain Mister Mxyzptlk.
 In 1998, he hosted his syndicated talk show, The Howie Mandel Show, which was cancelled after one season.
 From 1999 to 2000, he played Jason in the film Apocalypse III: Tribulation, was the voice of Jack in the movie The Tangerine Bear in 2000, and 2002 he played the Sand Man in the movie Hansel and Gretel.
 In 2006, he appeared as himself as a guest host in a parody of Deal or No Deal in the show-within-a-show of the TV series Studio 60 on the Sunset Strip.
 In 2007, he guest-starred as himself in an episode of NBC's Medium and made a dream cameo of himself on Deal or No Deal.
 In that episode, he booted the nighttime drama's protagonist off for "cheating" since in the show, he is a psychic medium and appeared to "know" the contents of the cases.
 Mandel plays his alter ego, Phil Skorjanc, in most of his comedy shows, which are a fan favourite.
 Bobby also made a cameo appearance in a February 2007 episode of Deal or No Deal.
 On a special two-hour Christmas episode, first aired on December 25, 2007, Mandel delivered one line with Bobby's voice, as requested by the contestant.